kamilkisiela/graphql-hive/packages/services/server/README.md

 ## Hive Hosted Configuration

 If you are self-hosting GraphQL Hive, you can ignore this section.
-It is only required for the SaaS version.
+It is only required for the Cloud version.

 | Name                                 | Required                                   | Description                                  | Example Value                      |